SCIENCE, TECHNOLOGY AND SOCIETY STUDIES

 LOST Research Network (Law, Organization, Science and Technology)

-Fahimi, Miriam: “F:AI:R: An Ethnography on Constructing Algorithmic Fairness”, PhD thesis (co-supervision with Prof. Dr. Katharina Kinder-Kurlanda, current).
+Fahimi, Miriam: “F:AI:R: An Ethnography on Constructing Algorithmic Fairness”, PhD thesis, University of Klagenfurt (co-supervision with Prof. Dr. Katharina Kinder-Kurlanda, current).

-Baltiņa, Reičela: “Standardization of People and their Environment: Practicing Certified Green Care in Carinthia, Austria”, MA thesis (primary supervision, current).
+Baltiņa, Reičela (2022): “Standardization of People and their Environment: Practicing Certified Green Care in Carinthia, Austria”, MA thesis, University of Klagenfurt (primary supervision, completed).

 2018: PhD Social and Cultural Anthropology (with distinction, promotio sub auspiciis praesidentis: 12 March, 2019), University of Vienna